Notes on the Geography of Senegal: Saint-Louis

 One bench seat and a small freight platform.

 At last: the Senegal River, or more accurately the Grand Bras of the Senegal.
 Unable to reach the sea because of a seemingly endless spit, the river flows parallel to the coast for about 30 miles.
-Meanwhile, the current divides to surround the island that became the core of Saint-Louis.
+Meanwhile, the current divides to surround the island that became Saint-Louis.
 It's here on the left and reached by the famous Pont Faidherbe, opened in 1897 and replacing a still earlier bridge of floating boats.

 Louis Faidherbe (1818-1889) is a key figure in the history of colonial Senegal and served as governor in the 1850s and 60s.
 If the bridge looks awfully new, you're right to be suspicious.

 The first Faidherbe bridge--six spans, 570 meters--was almost completely replaced with new beams and decking in 1933, and it was then entirely rebuilt in 2011.
-The design of the three Faidherbe bridges remained almost unchanged, so old photographs show a bridge much like this one.
+The design of the three Faidherbe bridges remained almost unchanged, however, so old photographs show a bridge much like this one.

 Here's the view from the bridge toward the lower half of the island.
 The island is less than two miles long and only a few hundred meters wide.
 The river's mouth is about five miles downstream.